Yadu0908/PythonCAC/number.md

     random.shuffle(ls) #Shuffle's the list `ls`
 ```
-5) We might get some random like value when we do some operation on floating point numbers, Like shown below:
+5) We might get some random value's whlie doing operation on floating point numbers, Like shown below:

 ```python
     print((0.1) + (0.1) + (0.1) - (0.3))